Hungary–Serbia relations: History

-Hungary and Serbia share a long historical contacts that have been characterized by periods of cooperation and conflict.
-Contacts begin with the immigration of Hungarian tribes to Pannonia around the 10th century.
+Hungary and Serbia share deep historical ties that have been characterized by periods of cooperation and conflict.
+Contacts begin with the immigration of Hungarian tribes to the Carpathian Basin around the 10th century.
 The first serious ties between Serbs and Hungarians came with the formation of the medieval Kingdom of Serbia and the Kingdom of Hungary.
 Daughter of Serbian ruler Uroš I Jelena married the son and heir of Stephen II around 1130 while marking the first dynastic marriage between the ruling families of the two countries.

 Later, the Hungarian princess Catherine became the wife of King Stefan Dragutin, while his brother, the later King Stefan Milutin, married the Hungarian princess Elizabeth.
 Serbian Prince Stefan Lazarević had a great alliance with King Sigismund of Luxembourg and formed the knightly Order of the Dragon.
 He also received Belgrade as a gift in 1403, which then became the Serbian capital for the first time.
 During the defense against Turkish attacks, especially during the siege of Belgrade in 1456, the Hungarian hero John Hunyadi stood out, who is mentioned in many Serbian epic poems as Sibinjanin Janko.
 King Matthias Corvinus was a great friend of the Serbs and helped the Serbian states in their defense against the Turkish invasion.
 After the fall of Smederevo in 1459, he accepted thousands of Serbian refugees into Hungary and allowed the descendants of Đurađ Branković to bear the title of despot while fighting under the Hungarian flag.
 One of them was the famous Black Army commander Vuk Grgurević-Branković, known as Vuk the Fiery Dragon, a friend of Matthias Corvinus who conquered Sarajevo and brought thousands of Serbian refugees from Bosnia to Syrmia.
 Hungarian and Serbian refugees fled from Ottoman occupations, and used to be part of the famous Winged Hussars, a military regiment of the previous Polish–Lithuanian Commonwealth.